 The first player to call out a valid word wins the round.

-The winner of a round takes the leftmost card of the word and keeps it face-down in front of them for scoring.
-Take the other cards of the spread and put them onto the bottom of the deck in a random order.
+The winner of a round takes the leftmost card of the row and keeps it face-down in front of them for scoring.
+Take the other cards of the row and put them onto the bottom of the deck.

 After eleven rounds (when there are no longer enough cards to deal out another round), the game ends and the player who took the most face-down cards wins.
 If tied, the tied players reshuffle the deck and play a final tiebreaker round.